“One of the joys of playing the piano is chasing sounds – sounds that are sublime, that take you somewhere else.”

 Sarah’s teaching begins with revealing the sound, touch and potential of the piano, and then laying a solid musical and sensory foundation to allow imagined sound-worlds to come into being.
 Aims are to develop a student’s self-confidence, curiosity and pianistic skill-set.
 Sarah’s conceptual focus is on theory that supports creative music-making, and students will be exposed to music from a wide range of historical periods.

 Sarah’s background as a pianist has included classical study with Lynne Jordan and Dr Diane Selmon.
 She has also had a successful academic career, undertaking research, teaching and course convenorship with Griffith University, The Queensland Conservatorium, QUT, University of Western Sydney and RMIT and on a range of independent academic projects.
-Sarah loves the piano and loves to perform, bringing this passion into her teaching work.
+Sarah is a professional member of the Queensland Music Teachers’ Association and the Accompanists’ Guild of Queensland as well as being a songwriting member of APRA.